QuixoteSystems/QXT-JS8Call-Tools/README.md

 - [Frequency-Scheduler](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Frequency-Scheduler): change the frequency of your radio automactically on a scheduled schedule.
 (Obsiously it needs CAT control configured in JS8Call).

-- [Meshtastic-Bridge](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Meshtastic-Bridge): sending and receiving messages from/to meshtastic nodes or channels from/to JS8Call stations.
+- [Meshtastic-Bridgen (JS8stastic)](https://github.com/QuixoteSystems/QXT-JS8Call-Tools/tree/main/Meshtastic-Bridge): sending and receiving messages from/to meshtastic nodes or channels from/to JS8Call stations.
 Easy way to bridging local mesh or out of range lora nodes.

 - Simple-Chat: work in progress...